savmaxwell93/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  The closure is where name is grabbed from personalDice in the console.log statement.
+It is where the inner function grabs the variable (name) from the outer function (personalDice).

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  It always states that Dan rolled a number, but the number could change every time the function is called.

 c.
 What is the lexical scope of `newRoll`?

+  The lexical scope of newRoll is the function inside of personalDice

 ### Task 3 - Stretch Goals